meltano/handbook/src/_engineering/guilds/singer-ecosystem.md

 - The Meltano Hub codebase in the `meltano/hub` repository along with any related bug reports, feature requests, technical debt, or community support needs.
 - The content of Meltano Hub, along with frameworks, code, and processes used to generate and publish it.
-- The hosting of the Hub API along with associated infrastructure, deployment, monitoring, and alerting
+- The hosting of the Hub API along with associated infrastructure, deployment, monitoring, and alerting.

 ### Meltano Labs